-As You Sow is a nonprofit organization that seeks to promote using shareholder action to force companies to adopt various left-of-center viewpoints, commonly called by the euphemism “corporate social responsibility.”
+As You Sow is a left-of-center advocacy organization that engages in shareholder action to force companies to adopt various left-of-center positions and practices known by the euphemism “corporate social responsibility.”
 The organization buys shares in the companies to force the companies to change their positions on issues through shareholder advocacy.
-The group also engages in coalition-building and legal strategies to force changes on targeted corporations.
+The group also engages in coalition-building and legal strategies to force changes at targeted businesses.

 As You Sow was founded in 1992 in Oakland, California.
-The organization has argued that environmental and human rights issues can be solved by what they call “increased corporate responsibility.”
+The organization has argued that environmental and human rights issues can be solved by what it calls “increased corporate responsibility.”
 It targets businesses including McDonald’s and Dunkin’ Donuts in an attempt to force changes in business practices.
 In 2016, it filed a record number of shareholder petitions related to climate change, with few of them passing.

-As You Sow signed behind the lead filer, the Presbyterian Church USA, on a resolution for AIG, a large U.S. based insurance company, demanding that the company undertake extensive studies to examine the potential impact of climate change on the company’s revenues and costs.
-The resolution was apparently successful at coercing the company, since AIG’s 2019 shareholder information documents show that they committed to reviewing the impacts of a climate change scenario on their business.
+As You Sow signed behind the lead filer, the Presbyterian Church USA, on a resolution targeting the insurance company AIG that demanded that the company undertake extensive studies to examine the potential impact of climate change on the company’s revenues and costs.
+The resolution was apparently successful at coercing the company since AIG’s 2019 shareholder information documents show that they committed to reviewing the impacts of a climate change scenario on their business.

-Other major companies that As You Sow has been involved in submitting shareholder resolutions to include Amazon, Apple, Coca-Cola, Marathon, Walmart, Target, Walgreens, Verizon, Shell, ExxonMobil, Monsanto, and dozens of other large companies.
+Other major companies that As You Sow has been involved in submitting shareholder resolutions against include Amazon, Apple, Coca-Cola, Marathon, Walmart, Target, Walgreens, Verizon, Shell, ExxonMobil, and Monsanto.

 Defunding of Business Groups